tv time shifting guide switzerland

 What is the disadvantage of TV time shifting?

-Now, time shifting in Switzerland is becoming much less customer-friendly.
-You will either have to endure advertising breaks, or pay inflated prices for regular TV time shifting.
+Since fall 2022, time shifting in Switzerland has been much less customer-friendly.
+You either have to endure advertising breaks, or pay inflated prices for regular TV time shifting.

 Which service providers offer TV time shifting?